toyknight/toyknight.github.io/about.md

 permalink: /about/
 ---

-* A would-be Java expert.
+* A would-be Java Standard Edition expert
-* A half-baked Android engineer.
+* A half-baked Android dev
-* A rookie indie game developer.
+* An amateur game dev trying to learn 3D programming
-* A clumsy game player.
+* A hopeless turn-based game fan
-* An ardent admirer to game artists.
+* An ardent admirer to game artists